 PicoScope can be programmed to execute actions when certain events occur.

-The events that can trigger an alarm include mask limit fails, trigger events and buffers full.
+The events that can trigger an action include mask limit fails, trigger events and buffers full.

-The actions that PicoScope can execute include saving a file, playing a sound, executing a program or triggering the signal generator / AWG.
+The actions that PicoScope can execute include saving a file, playing a sound, or executing a program.

 On many oscilloscopes waveform math just means simple calculations such as A + B. With a PicoScope it means much, much more.